 If a matter of privilege related to the proceedings of the Federation Chamber is raised in the Federation Chamber, the Chair must suspend the proceedings and report the matter to the House at the first opportunity.
+217

 The Member raising and stating the matter of privilege or contempt may speak on the matter, although the Speaker may intervene to indicate that sufficient information has been provided.
 The Speaker may also permit another Member to speak to the matter.
-Although it is irregular for debate to ensue on the matter raised until a motion has been moved, for the purposes of clarification Members have sometimes been allowed to speak by leave or indulgence to a matter raised, before the Speaker's opinion has been given and without a motion having been moved.
-The Speaker may obtain
+Although it is irregular for debate to ensue on the matter raised until a motion has been moved.
+219 for the purposes of clarification Members have sometimes been allowed to speak by leave or indulgence to a matter raised, before the Speaker's opinion has been given and without a motion having been moved.
+The Speaker may obtain information or advice to assist in clarification of an issue.
+A Member may refer to a

-VP 1920-21/423, 425, 431-3; and see Ch. on 'Members'
+VP 1920-21/423 (9.11.1920), 425 (10.11.1920), 431-3 (11.11.1920); and see Ch. on 'Members'.